pyro-ppl/numpyro/README.md

 In the near term, we plan to work on the following.
 Please open new issues for feature requests and enhancements:

+ - Improving robustness of inference on different models, profiling and performance tuning.
  - More inference algorithms, particularly those that require second order derivaties or use HMC.
  - Integration with [Funsor](https://github.com/pyro-ppl/funsor) to support inference algorithms with delayed sampling.
  - Supporting more distributions, extending the distributions API, and adding more samplers to JAX.